flicker-studio/NPRP/README.md

-# URP-ToonRender
+# NPRP

-Simple and easy-to-use toon rendering shader

-## Version requirements

-> **Warning**!
-Compatibility of other versions has not been verified!
->
-> There is already a compatibility [issue](https://github.com/Morsiusiurandum/URP-ToonRender/issues/1) about the package.

-- URP 12.1.7+
-- Collection 2.1.4+

-## Development environment

-- Unity 2022.3.4f1

-## Features

-- [x] Clear back facing outline
-- [x] Efficient editor tool for smooth normals
-- [ ] Smooth face shadows
-- [ ] Cel shading
-- [ ] Post-processing shading
-- [ ] Multi-light shading
+NPRP is a Non-photorealistic Render Pipeline for Unity Engine.
+It is modeled after Unity Technology's Universal Render Pipeline but favors non-photorealistic visuals.

+> Its predecessors were some toon shaders under URP.
+You can get the source code [here](https://github.com/flicker-studio/NPRP/releases/tag/v0.1.0-alpha).

 ## Contribution

-If you are going to contribute to this project, please contact me first.We need to make sure we are not doing the same thing.
+If you will contribute to this project, check out the [roadmap](https://github.com/orgs/flicker-studio/projects/2) and start your work.
+We need to make sure we are not doing the same thing.

+## Contributors

+* @Morsiusiurandum

 ## Install

-It's still under the development and is expected to be provided in Unity Package Manager.
+It's still under development and expected to provide in Unity Package Manager after finishing the first version.

->THIS WILL BE THE NEXT TARGET!